toxicity1985/atoum-documentation/source/en/index.rst

    Nevertheless, in the doc atoum, here's the selected order: #, *, =,-, ', ^, ',:,., ' "
    If you have more than 4 levels, split your file into multiple files.

-.. only:: pdf and epub

-   This documentation is officialy hosted on http://docs.atoum.org/ and his license is explain on the ´appropriate chapter<licences>´.

 .. _home:

 What is atoum?